The Ultimate Guide to Measuring PR Success

 Related Reading: The Ultimate Guide to B2B PR

-No two PR campaigns are the same because no two businesses are the same.
-With that in mind, at Zen, we have a customized framework that identifies quantifiable metrics, along with the qualitative aspects of PR, to give clients clarity about how PR works and how to track its success.
-This arms our clients with the business argument when asked “what is our PR doing for us?”
+And professional marketing agencies will tell you: no two PR campaigns are alike because no two businesses are the same.
+Even if a PR firm is working with, say, two B2B robotics companies, their content marketing efforts and tech PR won’t (and shouldn’t) be the same.
+With that in mind, at Zen, we have a customized framework that identifies quantifiable metrics—along with the qualitative aspects of PR—to give clients clarity about how PR works and how to track its success.
+This arms our clients with the business argument when asked, “What is our PR doing for us?”
 The answer: a lot.

-A lot of PR is timing dependent.
-The newsworthiness of topics, reporter availability, breaking news, and the ability of your spokespeople to be available and provide expertise can impact when your stories hit the news.
+Oftentimes, PR depends on timing.
+The newsworthiness of topics, reporter availability, breaking news, and the ability of your spokespeople to be available and provide expertise can impact not just when your stories hit the news but your PR outcomes in general.

-At Zen, we quantify all PR efforts on a monthly basis to help ensure that all activity is captured, including:
+At Zen Media, our PR measurements involve quantifying all PR efforts on a weekly and a monthly basis to ensure that all activity is captured, including:

 • Media Pitches